Geometric influences: Boundary under uniform enlargement and derivatives

 For a fixed $i$, define

 Obviously, $B_r^i$ is a decreasing set.
-Note that $ A +[0,r]^{i-1}\times [0, r]\times \{0\}^{n-i} = B_r^i + \{0\}^{i-1}\times [0, r]\times \{0\}^{n-i}$.
-Hence, Equation~(\ref{Eq2.1.2}) can be rewritten as
+Note that $ A +[0,r]^{i-1}\times[0, r]\times\{0\}^{n-i} = B_r^i + \{0\}^{i-1}\times[0, r]\times\{0\}^{n-i}$.
+Hence, equation (\ref{Eq212}) can be rewritten as

-For any decreasing set $D \subset \Real^n$ and for any $x \in \Real^n$, define
+For any decreasing set $D \subset\Real^n$ and for any $x \in\Real^n$, define

 with the convention that the supremum of the empty set is $-\infty$.
-We use two simple observations: \begin{enumerate} \item For any decreasing set $D$ (and in particular, for $A$ and for $B_r^i$), it is clear that $\nu^{\otimes n} (D) = \E_x \gL(t_i(D;x))$.
+We use two simple observations: \begin{longlist}[(2)] \item[(1)] For any decreasing set $D$ (and in particular, for $A$ and for $B_r^i$), it is clear that $\nu^{\otimes n} (D) = \E_x \gL(t_i(D;x))$.